jzhoubu/MSBD-2018Fall/README.md

-# DeepLearning-Strategy-on-CV
+# NetPack-kears
-A high-level Interface for computer vision on tensorflow
+NetPack is a high-level interface for computer vision on keras.